monarch-initiative/mondo/src/patterns/dosdp-patterns/README.md

 See full table [here](https://github.com/monarch-initiative/mondo/blob/master/src/patterns/data/matches/disease_by_dysfunctional_structure.tsv)
 ### Disease series by gene
-*This pattern is for diseases that are caused by a single mutation in a single gene, that have gene-based names, such as new disease terms that are requested by ClinGen, like like MED12-related intellectual disability syndrome.
+*This pattern is for diseases that are caused by a single mutation in a single gene, that have gene-based names, such as new disease terms that are requested by ClinGen, like MED12-related intellectual disability syndrome.
 Examples: [MED12-related intellectual disability syndrome](http://purl.obolibrary.org/obo/MONDO_0100000), [TTN-related myopathy](http://purl.obolibrary.org/obo/MONDO_0100175), [MYPN-related myopathy](http://purl.obolibrary.org/obo/MONDO_0015023)*

 | Attribute | Info |
 |----------|----------|